+3: We evaluated the regime shift detector model from two perspectives: in the context of the set of equivalently performing break point combinations, and in the context of the top ranked break point combination alone.
+We found that under low environmental/sampling error, the break point sets selected by the regime shift detector contained the simulation parameters of with 70%-100 accuracy.
+We found that the regime shift detector model was most accurate for more complex models when considered from the perspective of top-ranked break point combinations alone: top ranked break point combinations were most likely to identify additional potential breaks in the time series data.
+The weighting tool generally separated breaks intentionally placed in simulated data to those due to sampling error, although the magnitude of the difference varied with other simulation parmeters.

-3: We found that under low environmental/sampling error, the regime shift detector accurately identified two or more break scenarios with >90% accuracy, one break scenarios with 80% accuracy, and no shift scenarios with approximately 60% accuracy; yet, the model’s performance declined as sampling error increased.
-In our case study examining the invasion process of Multicolored Asian Ladybeetle (Harmonia axyridis), the regime shift detector identified shifts in population cycling associated with known variation in prey availability.
-However, the results for the eastern monarch population were more ambiguous, within greater uncertainty about the number and location of breaks in the time series data, suggesting that multiple super-imposed processes are likely involved in the decline of this species.
+4: In our case study examining the invasion process of Multicolored Asian Ladybeetle (Harmonia axyridis), the regime shift detector identified shifts in population cycling associated with known variation in prey availability.
+However, the results for the eastern monarch population were more ambiguous, within greater uncertainty about the number and location of breaks in the time series data.